nerc-project/nerc-eulas/EULA.md

    material that is fraudulent, defamatory, or misleading;

-14. violate the privacy or infringe the rights (including those rights granted under trademark and copyright law#.  of others;
+14. violate the privacy or infringe the rights (including those rights granted under trademark and copyright law) of others;

 15. use any component, function, or other facility of the Services to store, access, transmit, or share any “personal information” of individuals (as such term is defined in Section 1 of M.G.L. c.
-93H#. ;
+93H);

-16. If you are a covered entity, business associate, or representative of a covered entity or business associate (as those terms are defined by the Health Insurance Portability and Accountability Act of 1996 (“HIPAA”#.  at 45 C.F.R. § 160.103), use any component, function, or other facility of the Services to store, access, transmit, or share any “protected health information” (as such term is defined at 45 C.F.R. § 160.#.  or use the Services in any manner that would make the Provider your or any third party's business associate;
+16. If you are a covered entity, business associate, or representative of a covered entity or business associate (as those terms are defined by the Health Insurance Portability and Accountability Act of 1996 (“HIPAA”) at 45 C.F.R. § 160.103), use any component, function, or other facility of the Services to store, access, transmit, or share any “protected health information” (as such term is defined at 45 C.F.R. § 160.103) or use the Services in any manner that would make the Provider your or any third party's business associate;